dotnet/docs/docs/machine-learning/reference/ml-net-cli-reference.md

 ---
-title: The auto-train command in the ML.NET CLI tool
+title: ML.NET CLI Command Reference
-description: Overview, samples, and reference for the auto-train command in the ML.NET CLI tool. ms.date: 04/16/2019 ms.custom: ""
+description: Overview, samples, and reference for the auto-train command in the ML.NET CLI tool. ms.date: 12/18/2019
 ---

-# The 'auto-train' command in ML.NET CLI
+# The ML.NET CLI command reference

-> [!NOTE]
-> This topic refers to ML.NET CLI and ML.NET AutoML, which are currently in Preview, and material may be subject to change.

 The `auto-train` command is the main command provided by the ML.NET CLI tool.
 The command allows you to generate a good quality ML.NET model (serialized model .zip file) plus the example C# code to run/score that model.
 In addition, the C# code to create/train that model is also generated for you to research what algorithm and settings it is using for that generated "best model".

-You can generate those assets from your own datasets without coding by yourself, so it also improves your productivity even if you already know ML.NET.

-Currently, the following ML Tasks are supported by the ML.NET CLI:

-- `binary-classification`
-- `multiclass-classification`
-- `regression`

-- Future: Other machine learning tasks, such as
-  - `recommendation`
-  - `ranking`
-  - `anomaly-detection`
-  - `clustering`
+> [!NOTE]
+> This topic refers to ML.NET CLI and ML.NET AutoML, which are currently in Preview, and material may be subject to change.

+## Overview

 Example of usage on the command prompt: